 I am particularly interested in learning in informal contexts, and my doctoral research explored young children's experience with interactive digital technologies in the home.
 I drew on theories that put human communication at the heart of learning: my take on technologies is that they are designed artefacts that can support, or extend, or provide a context for human communication.

-My PhD, completed in 2011, was funded by the ESRC and supported by Futurelab through a PhD Student Network.
-The network supported collaboration between myself and Dr. Andrew Manches at the LSRI in Nottingham whose work also centred on young children's learning with technologies.
+My PhD was funded by the ESRC and supported by Futurelab through a PhD Student Network.
+The network supported collaboration between myself and Dr. Andrew Manches, (then at the LSRI in Nottingham, now at Edinburgh) whose work also centred on young children's learning with technologies.
 We produced the papers that form the core of a Futurelab publication, Perspectives on early years and digital technologies, published in November 2008.
-Andy and I were working in different theoretical traditions and were intrigued by the difficulty we sometimes had when we discussed our work.
+We were working in different theoretical traditions and were intrigued by the difficulty we sometimes had when we discussed our work.
 We produced a conference paper on this subject during our studentships.
 My interest in the issues, problems and potentials of interdisciplinarity working has developed further since then and underpins the contributions I bring to my work as a researcher for GSoE.

 View complete publications list in the University of Bristol publications system

 Edit this profile If you are Dr Sarah Eagle, you can edit this page.
 Login required.